GiAnMMV/EarthBound-Beginnings-ITA/README.md

 ### BATTLE TEXT

-The battle text uses different formatting rules: sometimes it's just plain text without `*`s and other times it is indentated by one space at every line.
+The battle text uses different formatting rules: sometimes it's just plain text without `*`s and other times it is indented by one space at every line.